BLOCK, INC. (NYSE: SQ) INVESTIGATION ALERT: Bernstein Liebhard is Investigating Possible Securities Claims against Block, Inc.

-NEW YORK, March 28, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, is investigating whether Block, Inc. (“Block” or the “Company”) (NYSE: SQ) violated federal securities laws.
+NEW YORK, March 28, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, is investigating whether Block, Inc. ("Block" or the "Company") SQ violated federal securities laws.

 If you own Block stock and would like to discuss your legal rights and options, please visit Block, Inc. Shareholder Investigation or contact Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.